My guide to buying a used Yamaha R6 — what to look for, what can go wrong, and the best models to buy.

 What an R6 is like on the street is most people's question.
 After all, we all know it crushes it on the track.

-To be fair, I'm not really a track-style rider.
+To be fair, I'm not really a frequent track rider.
 I ride mostly on public roads.
-I ride motorcycles to the shops, out in the countryside, in the African bushlands, in the Middle Eastern desert, down through America's snaking highways, and hopefully in the future on the Autobahn (some time in 2020!).
+I ride motorcycles to the shops, out in the countryside, in the African bush, in the Middle Eastern desert (well, on the roads there), down through America's snaking highways, and hopefully in the future on the Autobahn (some day).

 But to describe what it's like to ride the R6 — or indeed any 600-class sportsbike (the ZX-6R 636 is very similar in experience, as is the Honda CBR600RR) — you have to understand the torque curve.